Pomona/Pomona/README.md

 ## Roadmap for first release

+Features:
-* Add tests for serialization and deserialization on client
+* Add tests for serialization and deserialization on client DONE
 * Create IPomonaDataSource, for retrieval of data.
 DONE
-* Create PomonaSession and PomonaSessionFactory that will bind everything together
+* Create PomonaSession and PomonaSessionFactory that will bind everything together.
 * Write correct metadata for generated client dll (AssemblyInfo etc..)
 * Implement support for value types (which is always expanded, and don't have URI).
-70% DONE.
+90% DONE.
 * Implement simple query mechanism (Linq? relinq? something simpler?)
-75% DONE.
+90% DONE.
   * Syntax inspired by OData, with some differences.
   * Most OData operators are supported, but functions are missing.
 * Create a test helper that will compare an existing JSON schema with new one, then detect any breaking changes in API.
+* Implement proper PATCH functionality.
+* ETags and versioning

+Issues to be fixed:
+* (De)serialization of dictionaries incomplete.
+* (De)serialization of lists/arrays of native JSON types incomplete (int, strings etc..)

 ## Future tasks

-* Implement another layer of abstraction for serializing and deserializing, to support more types than Json.
-Will look at ServiceStack for this.
+* Refactoring of serialization layer. (it currently looks like a mess)
 * Implement JS client lib.
 Maybe two types, one based on KnockoutJs?
 That would be cool.
 * Implement html media type for friendly browseing.
 * Implement batch fetching on client side